Command line interfaces

 train = "my_project.train:main"

-line do?Solution
+line does?Solution

 train

-that should run themain
+that executes themain

-function in thetrain.py
+function within thetrain.py

-file located in themy_project
+file, located in themy_project

 package. -